-Embracing your whole self and sharing it with others in a way you’re comfortable with is the key.
+Embracing your whole self and sharing it with others in a comfortable way is the key.

-A painful and eye-opening lesson I recently learned is that it’s truly the state of my heart that matters most.
+A painful and eye-opening lesson I recently learned is that the state of my heart matters most.

-If I’m generous with the energy I give to any situation, I feel a sense of contentment.
+I feel a sense of contentment if I’m generous with the energy I give to any situation.
 When I leave a problem with my heart closed, I feel sad and isolated, like I missed out.

-And when my heart is open, I welcome the chance for a real energetic connection with someone.
-The only way to find out is when both people are open!
+And when my heart is open, I welcome an authentic, energetic connection with someone.
+The only way to find out is when both people are available!

 I will win if I can generate the vibe I’m hoping to feel.

-It’s brave to overcome feelings of insecurity and risk, open up and be yourself.
+It’s brave to overcome insecurity and risk, open up and be yourself.
 But that risk offers the chance for you to experience one of the greatest blessings in life.